gajus/fuss/README.md

 I am looking forward to hearing feedback either via gk@anuary.com or in the [issues](https://github.com/gajus/fuss/issues) section.

+## Fuss.js

+[Fuss.js](https://github.com/gajus/fuss.js) is an extension of Fuss.
+It is designed for handling Facebook user authorization.

 ## Everything Together

 The following example is meant to cover the most common use scenario for Fuss.
 If you need further guidance, this document contains description of every Fuss SDK use-case and method.